Montana/tungsten/README.md

 # tungsten

-Tungsten is a Go application that interacts with Cloudflare, Argo CD, and Argo Rollouts.
-It lists DNS records from Cloudflare, applications from Argo CD, and manages traffic routing in Argo Rollouts.
+Tungsten is a Cloudflare worker that can continuously handle tasks (HTTP requests) to manage traffic in Argo Rollouts.

 ## Prerequisites